gouravgangwardev/KSP-7.0-Selection/Theory Assignment/README.md

 ---

+## Flyby Geometry and Sensitivity

+The outgoing heliocentric trajectory depends strongly on the hyperbolic turning angle, which itself is controlled by the impact parameter and asymptotic approach velocity.

+Small changes in closest approach distance can produce significant changes in the post-encounter trajectory.
+This sensitivity is particularly visible in the Jupiter-to-Neptune transfer analysis, where the final orbital interception timing depends directly on the scattering geometry.

+---
+## Modeling Assumptions

+The orbital mechanics analysis is performed primarily within the patched-conic approximation.
+During each planetary encounter the spacecraft is treated as moving in a local two-body system dominated by the planet's gravity, while heliocentric motion is recovered through frame transformations.

+This approximation neglects:
+- solar perturbations during close flybys,
+- planetary oblateness,
+- atmospheric drag,
+- multi-body resonant effects,
+- finite burn durations.

+For the flyby geometries considered here these effects are small compared to the dominant gravitational scattering dynamics.

+---

 ## Validation Methodology

-The theory document does not validate its analytic results inline — that is the notebook's role.
+The theory document does not validate its analytic results inline — that is the nCoding Assignment's role.
 Instead, the theory provides:

 1. **Self-consistency checks:** Dimensional analysis at every equation (SI units tracked explicitly for Q5 coefficients A, B, C, D).

 2. **Limiting-case checks:** Circular orbit limit (e → 0) of vis-viva; μ_tot → 1 for u → ∞; Δ → π for b → 0 (head-on flyby).

 3. **Cross-referencing:** Q2 results (t₁, Δv₁) are referenced explicitly in Q5, so any error in Q2 propagates visibly to Q5.
-The notebook's Validation 2 then confirms both simultaneously.
+The Coding Assignment's Validation 2 then confirms both simultaneously.

 4. **Root rejection arguments:** The spurious quadratic root in Q5 is rejected on geometric grounds rather than by numerical inspection alone — this ensures the result is physically interpretable, not just numerically selected.

-The full validation (analytic vs DOP853) is documented in `notebook/README.md` and `notebook/output/README.md`.
+The full validation (analytic vs DOP853) is documented in `Coding Assignment/README.md` and `Coding Assignment/output/README.md`.

 ---